AkshathRaghav/cubot.io/README.md

 ## Usage

-1. First make a String[] containing the sides of the cube as explained below
+1. First make a String[] containing the sides of the cube as explained in the [initialize.md](https://github.com/othneildrew/Best-README-Template/issues) file
 ```java
 String[] temp = {"RRRRRRRRR", "GGGGGGGGG", "OOOOOOOOO", "BBBBBBBBB", "WWWWWWWWW", "YYYYYYYYY"};
 ```